 But there is one threat that, for once, is not linked to human activity.

-In this region a major threat to turtles is cold stunning whereby they become very weak and inactive from exposure to cold temperatures.
+In this region a major threat to turtles is cold stunning whereby they become weak and inactive from exposure to cold temperatures.
 Turtles are cold-blooded creatures and gain their body heat from their surrounding environment.
 Young turtles of all species are particularly affected by colder sea temperatures during the winter months which makes them sluggish.
 This enables barnacles and oysters to attach to their shells, weighing the turtle down and preventing them from diving or swimming.
 It also means they are too cold to eat, drink or swim so winds and currents carry them to shore.

 A total of 200 stranded and cold-stunned sea turtles were rescued from Abu Dhabi waters at the start of this year by the emirate’s environmental sector regulator, the Environment Agency Abu Dhabi (EAD), in collaboration with The National Aquarium (TNA).